 A sentence fragment is a group of words that resembles a sentence.
-It will start with a capital letter and have ending punctuation; however, it is neither an independent clause nor a complete idea.
+It will start with a capital letter and have ending punctuation; however, it's neither an independent clause nor a complete idea.
 Explore types of sentence fragment examples to learn the best ways to correct them.

-A sentence fragment can be very confusing for the reader, so usually, the best thing to do is to fix it by adding what is missing from the sentence or joining it to another sentence.
-Below see some sentence fragment examples and possible corrections, plus examples of how powerful an intentional use of fragments can be.
+A sentence fragment can be confusing for the reader, so usually, the best thing to do is fix it by adding what is missing from the sentence or joining it to another sentence.
+See some sentence fragment examples and corrections, plus examples of how powerful an intentional sentence fragment can be.

 Revision: The evaluation shows no improvement in your efficiency.